tel: +380 (44) 234-12-70

 You will learn how to prepare dishes from different parts of Georgia.
 Khachapuri (Georgian cheese-bread) and Khinkali (dumplings) are the preferred options for most Georgians, and they come in a variety of styles!
 You will even learn how to make churchkhela, popularly known as ‘Georgian snickers’.

 Studies have found winemaking in Georgia dating back 6000 years, making it the home of wine!
-Indeed, wine occupies a very important place in Georgian culture, and when you try it you will understand why!
+Indeed, wine occupies a very important place in Georgian culture and traditions, and when you try it you will understand why!
 For the bravest among you, there is the option to try Georgian chacha (similar to grappa).

 Experience the tallest mountains in Europe when we visit Svaneti.
 This part of Georgia is known for its breathtaking beauty and its history of warring clans.
 The mountains and ancient settlements, including the highest inhabited village in Europe, Ushguli, will stay with you forever.